Emo subculture: Decline in mainstream popularity (2010s)

 Emo had largely left the mainstream by 2009.
 In the subsequent years, the subculture became based mostly around Tumblr.
 Junkee Media writer Bianca Devino described Tumblr emos as having "a cooler, Instagram-ready image... marked by Autumn leaves, flannel, thick rimmed glasses, and Fender Telecasters".
 A key aspect of this was the posting of images of pastel coloured forests with lyrics from emo revival bands, like Modern Baseball, Tigers Jaw, the Front Bottoms and Citizen, superimposed on top.
 During this era, many emos began dressing in the soft grunge fashion style which was popular on the website at the time.

+Revival attempts

 Beginning in 2019, there were several movements promoting the return of the subculture, such as #20ninescene (2019) and the "Rawring 20s" (2020s).
 Websites like SpaceHey and FriendProject, which retain Myspace's early design, have gained popularity among teenagers, and social media influencers on Instagram and TikTok have begun adopting scene fashion.
 Around this time, the subculture was also influential on the development of the e-girls and e-boys subculture.